Uganda's Drought-Breaking Journey of Historic Proportions

 Miya had garnered attention for his play.
 Instantly it was time to make history, and on Sept.
 4, 2016, Uganda had a simple scenario: win and get in.
 With one flick of the ball, Miya shot the goal that ultimately lifted Uganda out of the 39-year drought.
 Although Uganda finished second behind Burkina Faso, its 13 points in the six games were enough as one of the two best runners-up.

-It is never easy for a nation seeking a continental appearance, especially for Uganda.
-But Uganda's road to the 2017 Africa Cup of Nations not only lifted a country but East Africa for that matter.
+It is never easy for a nation seeking a continental appearance.
+Uganda's road to the 2017 Africa Cup of Nations not only lifted a country, but one can argue that it lifted East Africa for that matter.
 Kenya, Tanzania, and Burundi qualified for the 2019 Africa Cup of Nations, marking the first time that East Africa had at least four nations in the prestigious tournament.
-Only time will tell how Uganda's historic qualification campaign for the 2017 Africa Cup of Nations shaped the country.
+Only time will tell how Uganda's historic qualification campaign for the 2017 Africa Cup of Nations shaped the country

 It's Time to Finally Celebrate!